ariansumak/02516_Assignment_04/README.md

 * The dataset loader expects Pascal VOC style XML files and a `splits.json` file that maps split names (`train`, `val`, `test`) to image identifiers.
 If `splits.json` is missing, every image will be treated as part of the selected split.
+* All dataset access goes through the shared `dataloader/PotholeDataset.py` PyTorch loader so the training code in later parts can reuse the exact same data interface.
 * OpenCV with `ximgproc` (from `opencv-contrib-python`) is used when available.
   Otherwise the pure-python `selectivesearch` implementation kicks in automatically.
 * The code is intentionally modular so later parts can import `pothole_proposals`